Mohamed-Afzal/Internet_Programming_Lab/springMVC/README.md

-This is an basic Spring MVC demo using Spring Boot.
+## This is an basic Spring MVC demo using Spring Boot.

 In this 2 controller is there,
 1. FileUploadController
 2. SessionController

-In FileUploadController:  [uploadFile] endpoint is used for File Upload and Form validation. (http://localhost:8080/uploadFile)
+### FileUploadController:  [uploadFile](http://localhost:8080/uploadFile) endpoint is used for File Upload and Form validation.

-In SessionController: [hello] endpoint is used for session tracking. (http://localhost:8080/hello)
+### SessionController: [hello](http://localhost:8080/hello) endpoint is used for session tracking.